Hugo Mamba-Schlick

-Hugo Lucien Mamba-Schlick (born 1 February 1982) is a retired Cameroonian triple jumper.
+Hugo Lucien Mamba-Schlick (born 1 February 1982) is a Cameroonian retired triple jumper.

 He finished sixth at the 2006 African Championships won the silver medal at the 2007 All-Africa Games and won the silver medal at the 2008 African Championships in Athletics.
 He also competed at the 2007, 2009 and 2011 World Championships without reaching the final.
 In 2010 he won the silver medal at the Commonwealth Games in Delhi, in a new personal best jump of 17.14 metres.
 This is the current Cameroonian record.